Overview

 • add_skipped_step(label, reason=None, metadata=None) – add a SKIPPED step.

-• add_review_step(label, reason=None, metadata=None, mark_success=True) – SUCCESS + HITL request.
+• add_review_step(label, reason=None, metadata=None, mark_success=True) – SUCCEEDED + HITL request by default.

-fr = FileReport.begin(file_id="42", path="inputs/doc1.docx")
+fr = FileReport.begin("outputs/doc1.pdf")

 fr.add_completed_step("Verified file exists")\